mpoquet/mpoquet.github.io/src/blog/2019-03-why-r/index.rst

 1. `My personal history with R`_ — AKA why I avoided R like plague for long
 2. `Main mistakes to avoid in R`_ — Quick list for those in a hurry
 3. `Showcase`_ — Shows R's potential conciseness, tunability and visualization output quality
-4. `Final word`_ — Shameful propaganda on why you should think about R to analyze and visualize data
+4. `Final word`_ — Shameful propaganda on why you should think about using R

 My personal history with R
 ---------------------------